From Player of the Season to Nketiah’s back-up: What’s gone wrong for Lacazette at Arsenal? | Goal.com

 So what has happened in the space of a year for opinions to have switched so drastically?
 Why do so many feel that a player, who just 12 months ago was named Arsenal’s Player of the Season, needs to move on?

-A major factor in Lacazette’s problems this season has been the injury he picked just before it kicked-off in August.
+A major factor in Lacazette’s problems this season has been the injury he picked up just before it kicked off in August.

 Playing against former club Lyon in the Emirates Cup, the striker twisted his ankle and had to be replaced before half-time.
 He recovered enough to be an unused substitute for the win at Newcastle on the opening weekend of the season two weeks later before finding the net in Arsenal’s first two home games of the campaign, against Burnley and Tottenham.